 Linking Family Tree to Ancestry DNA Results

-On the right hand side of the page, you’ll see a couple other options as far as things you can do on your settings page:
+On the very bottom of the page, you’ll see a couple other options as far as things you can do on your settings page.
+This options can be found under the “Test Management” section.

 - Download your Raw DNA Data (you’ll need to do this if you want to do some of the suggested things on this page)